Facebook puts Instagram Kids on hold amid criticism of planned app | ExBulletin

 Facebook said on Sunday that the report was “not accurate”.

-Reporting by Eva Mathews in Bengaluru and David Shepardson in Washington Editing by Anil D’Silva and Matthew Lewis
+Reporting by Eva Mathews in Bengaluru, David Shepardson in Washington and Sheila Dang in Dallas; Editing by Anil D’Silva and Matthew Lewis

 Our standards: Thomson Reuters Trust Principles.